Coronavirus pandemic inevitable, U.S. warns as disease spreads across globe

 Two hotels, one in Austria and one in Spain’s Canary Islands, were also locked down after cases emerged linked to Italy.
 Spain also reported its first three cases on the mainland.

+The WHO says the outbreak peaked in China around Feb.
+2, after authorities isolated central Hubei province and imposed other extreme containment measures that have paralysed the world’s second-biggest economy.

-China’s containment efforts have hobbled the world’s second-biggest economy, with growth set to fall further from a three-decade low of 6.1% last year.
+Growth in China looks set to fall further from a three-decade low of 6.1% last year after the disruption.

-But a growing number of Chinese regions are downgrading their emergency response level after assessing that risks have receded and authorities are urging a return to work.
+But a growing number of Chinese regions are downgrading their emergency response level after assessing that risks from the virus have receded and authorities are urging a return to work.

-The effects of the outbreak are reverberating through the region with most of its major economies expected to either slow or shrink this quarter, Reuters polls found.
+Chinese stocks recouped some losses as new cases fell but the effects of the outbreak are reverberating through the region, with most major economies expected to either slow, halt or shrink this quarter, Reuters polls found.

 Forecasts from economists collected by Reuters on Feb.
-19-25 showed that Australia, South Korea, Taiwan, Singapore and Thailand are all expected to put in their worst performance in years in this quarter.
+19-25 showed that Australia, South Korea, Taiwan, Singapore and Thailand are all expected to put in their worst performance in years in the quarter.

+Hong Kong unveiled a record budget deficit, pledging cash handouts and tax breaks to soften the blow to its recession-hit economy from recent protests and the virus.

 (Interactive graphic tracking global spread of coronavirus here)